lambdalisue/django-inspectional-registration/docs/about_registration_templates.rst

     ``message``
         A message from inspector.
 Not used in default template.

-``registration/acception_email_subject.txt``
+``registration/acceptance_email_subject.txt``
-    Used to create acception email subject.
+    Used to create acceptance email subject.
 The following context will be passed

     ``site``
         An instance of ``django.contrib.site.Site`` to determine the site name